sSolsta/fancy-1.9-level-reuploader/README.md

 # fancy 1.9 level reuploader (v2)

-transfers your level from 1.9 to 2.1 but with extra stuff if you want it
+transfers your level from 1.9 to 2.2 but with extra stuff if you want it

 created by ssolsta

+# !!!
+IMPORTANT !!!

+2.2 introduces changes to how z layers work in a way that **breaks reuploaded levels using layer fixing**. included as `broken_levels.md` is a list of all the known rated levels affected by this in some way, though this does not include any unrated levels and might not include all rated levels affected. an emergency script (`emergencyfix.py` or `emergencyfix.exe`) has been included to fix any levels already reuploaded, although both this and the reupload script currently rely on 2.1 endpoints, which may be disabled at any time.

 ## features: